vcvpaiva/AlgebraicCategories/files/logics.md

 This page is intended to contain an alphabetical list of propositional and predicate logics that have been investigated in the published literature.

-This list is still **very much under construction**, so feel free to add further logics, and to add information about individual entries.
+This list is **very much under construction**, so feel free to add further logics, and to add information about individual entries.

-Many of the propositional logics on this page have algebraic semantics given by a class of structures on the [http://math.chapman.edu/~jipsen/structures/doku.php/|main page](http://math.chapman.edu/~jipsen/structures/doku.php/|main_pages.md).
+Many of the propositional logics on this page have algebraic semantics given by a class of structures on https://github.com/vcvpaiva/AlgebraicCategories/blob/main/files/index.html.md.

 Algebraic logic is the area that investigates the connections between logics and their algebraic counterparts.

   [Arrow logic](logics/arrow_logic.md)